Updated 1-6-2025

 The

-This hotel offers guests breakfast choices in the morning at The Bistro, which also serves dinner and cocktails in the evening.
+This hotel offers guests breakfast at The Bistro, which also serves dinner and cocktails in the evening.
 On-site fitness facilities and an indoor pool make it easy for guests wanting to get in a workout.

 Breakfast burritos, flavorful skillets, and stacked pancakes – oh my!
 When everything looks delicious, what should I order?
 I opted for the corned beef hash, eggs, and hashbrowns.
-It was an indulgence worth every bite.
-My friend enjoyed the fruit and yogurt bowl, which looked divine.

 No matter what you order at Pegah’s, you’ll be thankful for the fresh ingredients and oversized portions.
 Plan accordingly.
-The restaurant is also known for delectable pies and once you see them, you’ll want to order dessert.
+The restaurant is also known for delectable pies, and once you see them, you’ll want to order dessert.
 Cruise by the refrigerator case in the front of the restaurant before asking for your check.
 You’ll thank me later.

 Thanks to the vision and hard work of three partners, the Aztec Theatre is fully restored and open to the public.
-It hosts live acts from bands to comedians and open-mic performances to special events.
-Looking at it from the street, it’s an eye-catching showpiece with a massive marque.
+It hosts live acts ranging from bands and comedians to open-mic performances and special events.

-Inside, every detail of the building’s design from the tin tile ceiling to the illuminated flooring screams Art Deco design.
+Inside, every detail of the building’s design, from the tin tile ceiling to the illuminated flooring, screams Art Deco design.
 The theatre’s lighting is worthy of an Academy Award.
 Neon lights and backlit sconces give it a retro vibe.

-During live shows Thursday-Saturday, a food truck is often parked outside in front of the theatre.
+During live shows, a food truck is often parked outside the theatre.
 To view the upcoming line-up of food trucks, check the

 I had the pleasure of getting a behind-the-scenes tour of the theatre’s balcony and green room, a space used by touring musicians.
-Before and after performances, band members can kick back and relax in the upstairs lounge.
-Do you recognize any of the signatures below scribbled across the wall?

 For more event information or to see the theatre’s latest announcements, follow them on